napasornc/c0dew0rd/week 11/readme.md

 > [Bridie](https://github.com/bridieotoole/codewords/blob/master/week_11/Whitewashtext/Whitewashtext.js)

+## Breakthrough for 'for loop'

-Here is where I was orginally put my for loop
+Here is origianlly where my for loop was.
+This is what causing problem.

 <img src="for1.JPG" width="80%">